 After thinking about smart watches, activity trackers, and similar devices for a while, I bought a Withings Steel HR.
 My goal was to find a traditional stylish-looking watch with long battery life, heart rate tracking, sleep tracking, and activity tracking.
 Here’s my experience thus far (updated after a year; scroll down).

 TL;DR: Using the Withings Steel HR has changed the way I use my smartphone.
 I love how much less distracted I am.
-I am happy with the health tracking features, and I like the traditional watch styling and long battery life.
+I’m pretty happy with the health tracking features, and I like the traditional watch styling and long battery life.

 There are many more choices than these, but those represent some of the leaders in the field.
 For more detail, read on.